Color-avoiding directed paths in tournaments: Proof overview

 \section{Proof overview}

 In this section, we give a sketch of the proof of \cref{thm:main}.
 For the majority of our discussion, we focus on the case of \emph{transitive} tournaments; most of the ideas used in the proof of the full theorem are already present in this setting, with fewer technical complications.
+Although the Fourier-analytic techniques of Sawin and Tao yield stronger bounds in the transitive setting, they do not seem to extend to the general case, in contrast to the combinatorial techniques we use.
 At the end of the sketch, we describe which additional ingredients are needed for the general case.

 As our tournament is transitive, we can simply view it as an ordered complete graph on the vertex set $[N]$; additionally, a path in this complete graph is directed if and only if it is monotone, i.e.\ its vertices are strictly increasing as integers in $[N]$.
-So our task is to prove that any $q$-edge-colored complete graph on $[N]$ contains a color-avoiding monotone path of length at least $N^{1-C/\sqrt{\log q}}$, and we prove this by induction on $N$.
+So our task is to prove that any $q$-edge-colored complete graph on $[N]$ contains a color-avoiding monotone path of length at least $c_q N^{1-C/\sqrt{\log q}}$, and we prove this by induction on $N$.
 For this proof sketch, we will not worry too much about the precise quantitative error term, and only aim to prove a lower bound of the form $N^{1-o(1)}$, for some function $o(1)$ that tends to $0$ as $q \to \infty$.
 For a $q$-edge-colored transitive tournament $T$ and a color $i \in [q]$, let $\ell_i(T)$ denote the length of the longest directed path in $T$ avoiding color $i$.
 Thus, our goal is to prove by induction that $\ell_i(T) \geq N^{1-o(1)}$ for some $i$.
 We will actually strengthen the induction hypothesis, and prove that $\Pi(T) \geq N^{q-o(q)}$, where we define $\Pi(T)=\prod_{i=1}^q \ell_i(T)$.
 The statement $\Pi(T) \geq N^{q-o(q)}$ immediately implies that $\ell_i(T) \geq N^{1-o(1)}$ for some $i \in [q]$, hence this really is a stronger statement.

 Our strategy is as follows.
 We divide $[N]$ into two subintervals $T_1 = [1,N/2]$ and $T_2= (N/2,N]$, and apply the inductive hypothesis in each interval.
 Our dream scenario is to take a longest $i$-avoiding path $P_1$ in the first half and a longest $i$-avoiding path $P_2$ in the second half, and to glue them together to obtain an $i$-avoiding path of double the length.
 Of course, for this to work, we need the edge joining the end of $P_1$ and the start of $P_2$ to \emph{not} be colored with color $i$; if we can ensure this, then their concatenation $P_1 \cup P_2$ truly is an $i$-avoiding path of length $\ab{P_1}+\ab{P_2}$.
 Thus, if we can do this for color $i$, we learn that